vietfood/cs4all-vn/inference.md

 | d\_qkv (H)               | 128    |
 | n\_embeddings (V)        | 32,000 |

-Briefly, to count our parameters, we have:
+What's using memory during inference?
+Well, obviously, our parameters.
+Counting those, we have:

 | param            | formula                                                                                                                   | size (in bytes)                                                   |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |